An AI-powered mental health companion that nurtures wellness through journaling, therapy, and personalized insights

 Team

-1 Lead Designer(Me)
+1 Lead designer (me)

 1 CTO

-1 Founding Designer
+1 Founding designer

-Mobile App (iOS, Android)
+Mobile App

 This case study reflects my personal perspective as the lead designer.
 It does not represent the official views of Lepal.ai.